awsdocs/amazon-rds-user-guide/doc_source/security_iam_id-based-policy-examples.md

 # Identity\-based policy examples for Amazon RDS<a name="security_iam_id-based-policy-examples"></a>

-By default, IAM users and roles don't have permission to create or modify Amazon RDS resources\.
+By default, pernission sets and roles don't have permission to create or modify Amazon RDS resources\.
 They also can't perform tasks using the AWS Management Console, AWS CLI, or AWS API\.
-An IAM administrator must create IAM policies that grant users and roles permission to perform specific API operations on the specified resources they need\.
-The administrator must then attach those policies to the IAM users or groups that require those permissions\.
+An administrator must create IAM policies that grant permission sets and roles permission to perform specific API operations on the specified resources they need\.
+The administrator must then attach those policies to the permission sets or roles that require those permissions\.

 To learn how to create an IAM identity\-based policy using these example JSON policy documents, see [Creating policies on the JSON tab](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor) in the *IAM User Guide*\.